-- 400 Bad Request: when a CLIENT makes a request containing: - a method body - a query parameter not defined in this standard - $\circ\,$ a query parameter not supported by the SERVER - a query parameter with an incorrect value - conflicting query parameters - 401 Unauthorized: when a CLIENT makes a request: - $\circ$ using an authentication method, but the credentials fail to be validated by the SERVER - without an authentication method, but the SERVER does not accept such requests - 404 Not Found: when a CLIENT makes a request: - $\,\circ\,$ to an endpoint not defined in this standard - to a non-implemented endpoint - asking for a non-existing page number

-- 405 Method Not Allowed: when a CLIENT makes a request using an HTTP method that is not supported by the SERVER. - 406 Not Acceptable: when a CLIENT makes a request with an Accept header containing a media type not supported by the SERVER or with encoding parameters in application/vnd.api+json. - 410 Gone: when a CLIENT requests a resource that is no longer available in the SERVER (e.g. it may have been deleted).
+- 400 Bad Request: when a CLIENT makes a request containing: - a method body when it is not supposed to (see Requests and Responses) - $\circ\,$ a query parameter not defined in this standard - $\circ\,$ a query parameter not supported for the specific request - a query parameter with an incorrect value - conflicting query parameters - $\circ\,$ a method that does not comply the standard's definitions - \circ a method that requests the creation of a resource with an id that is already used or malformed - $\circ\,$ a creation or update of a resources' relationship referring to a resource that does not exist - 401 Unauthorized: when a CLIENT makes a request: - $\circ\,$ using an authentication method, but the credentials fail to be validated by the SERVER - without an authentication method, but the SERVER does not accept such requests - 404 Not Found: when a CLIENT makes a request: - to an endpoint not defined in this standard - to a non-implemented endpoint - asking for a non-existing resource - asking for a non-existing page number - 405 Method Not Allowed: when a CLIENT makes a request using an HTTP method that is not supported by the SERVER. - 406 Not Acceptable: when a CLIENT makes a request with an Accept header containing a media type not supported by the SERVER or with encoding parameters in application/vnd.api+json.

-3.4.
-API Features
+3.3.
+Authentication